Encoded77/RimworldRebalancePatches/Documentation.md

 Affects: **Gene Fabrication** (`AmCh.Eragon.HCGeneFabrication`) — folder `1.6/GeneFabrication`.

 Its research moves to the Genetics tab as an archogenetics capstone (cost raised to 8000).
-Note: the mod itself C#-generates one genepack recipe per gene and hardcodes archite recipes to require archogenetics — the ~50 recipes listed under archogenetics come from it, not from us.
+Note: the mod itself C#-generates one genepack recipe per gene and hardcodes archite recipes to require archogenetics — the ~50 recipes listed under archogenetics come from it.
 *Why:* fabricating genes from neutroamine is an end-of-tree power, not a gene-processor side grab.

 ### VQE Ancients archogen lab (`genetics.vqea`)

 Affects: **Vanilla Quests Expanded - Ancients** (`vanillaquestsexpanded.ancients`) — folder `1.6/VQEAncients`.

-New *archogen engineering* capstone (10000, multianalyzer) that makes the archogen injector and its 12 linkable lab facilities buildable, with real archite-tier build costs and work amounts (they are loot-only by default).
+New *archogen engineering* capstone (10000, multianalyzer) that makes the archogen injector and its 12 linkable lab facilities buildable, with real archite-tier build costs and work amounts.
 *Why:* gives the ancient lab a permanent place in the genetics endgame — raiding vaults stays the shortcut, research the long road.

 ### Alpha Genes quest flavour (`genetics.alphagenes`)